 - Meet with the board except when his or her own tenure, salary or the administration of the superintendent's office is under consideration. - See that the laws relating to the schools; the bylaws, rules and regulations of the Kentucky State Board of Education; and the regulations and policies of the district board of education are carried out. - Prepare, under the board's direction, all rules, regulations, bylaws and statements of policy for approval and adoption by the board. - Be responsible, subject to the control and oversight of the board, for the general supervision of the schools, including instruction, management of teachers, pupil discipline and business affairs.
-At the same time, the superintendent examines the condition and progress of the district and keeps the board informed of those facts. - Make all appointments, promotions, and transfers of principals, supervisors, teachers and other school employees.
-If a school has school-based decision making, special rules and processes will apply to the selection and hiring of principals and other staff. - Prepare, or direct the preparation of, all budgets, salary schedules and reports required of the board by the state board of education. - Keep advised of the needs of the school system. - Receive and examine reports from teachers, school councils and other school officers. - Make reports as directed by the board.
+At the same time, the superintendent examines the condition and progress of the district and keeps the board informed of those facts. - Determine which curriculum, textbooks, instructional materials, and student support services shall be provided in the school after consulting with the board, the principal, and the school council and after a reasonable review and response period for stakeholders. - Make all appointments, promotions, and transfers of principals, supervisors, teachers and other school employees. - Prepare, or direct the preparation of, all budgets, salary schedules and reports required of the board by the state board of education. - Keep advised of the needs of the school system. - Receive and examine reports from teachers, school councils and other school officers. - Make reports as directed by the board.